Don’t know what the hype is about flanken? Prep it this way and you’ll know.

 Always keep in mind that any flanken recipe is interchangeable with any English or short rib recipe.

-For a sweeter version, try the recipe we featured in 6 Prep It and Forget It Ways to Cook Meat (second option): Combine ¼ cup ketchup, ¼ cup soy sauce, ¼ cup orange juice, and ¼ cup honey.
+For a sweeter version, try this recipe: Combine ¼ cup ketchup, ¼ cup soy sauce, ¼ cup orange juice, and ¼ cup honey.
 Pour over meat.
 Cover and bake 3-4 hours or until soft.